katharostech/arsenal/book/FAQ.md

 ## Is Arsenal A Blender Plugin or a Game Engine?

 In reality, even though we call Arsenal an engine, the plan is to build Arsenal almost entirely on top of the [Amethyst](https://amethyst.rs) game engine while creating our own Blender based user experience.
 We have the documentation for the engine design [here](https://katharostech.github.io/arsenal/architecture.html).

+## Why Does Arsenal Export glTF Instead of Just Using Blender Files?

+There are three reasons:

+1. **Maintenance:** Keeping up with the Blender file format could be time-consuming as it is a moving target.
+Comparatively, the glTF format is very simple and standardized.
+2. **Storage:** The blender format contains a lot of metadata that we don't need for a game, such as the Blender UI layout.
+3. **Efficiency:** If you use the Blender file format, the game would have to decode the .blend file while the game is running.
+This would involve going through more information than is actually needed in the game and would require more CPU to get the required data. glTF is a very dense format that compactly stores the information we need while also facilitating efficient extraction into a running game.